If you’ve been diagnosed with testicular cancer, you’re likely facing surgery. This is the first option in almost all cases.

 - Control: There’s a chance that surgery to remove lymph nodes may damage the nerves that control ejaculation.
 Talk with your doctor to find out more.

-- Appearance: You may be concerned how your scrotum looks, post-surgery.
+- Appearance: You may be concerned about how your scrotum looks, post-surgery.
 Talk to your doctor if you feel this way.
-He can tell you about a procedure to place an artificial, or prosthetic, testicle in the scrotum.
+They can tell you about a procedure to place an artificial, or prosthetic, testicle in the scrotum.
 These prostheses are made with silicone rubber and filled with either saline, which is salt water, or a silicone gel.